Operation Cedar Falls: The Iron Triangle after January 1967

 Even though the VC suffered a serious setback, its members swiftly managed to reestablish their domination over the Iron Triangle.
 Two days after the operation's termination, VC forces reentered the Iron Triangle, and within ten days the area was, according to an official US report, "literally crawling with what appeared to be Vietcong."
 Only a year after the termination of Operation Cedar Falls, the VC used this area as a staging ground for their attacks on Saigon during the 1968 Tet Offensive.

-Moreover, both inside the Iron Triangle as well as in the relocation camps, to which the inhabitants of Ben Suc were deported, measures such as saturation bombing and in particular the deportation of the civilian population caused tremendous resentment.
-Following Cedar Fall's termination, the VC thus returned to an area in which local peasants were more hostile of the allies and more supportive of the VC than they had been prior to the occupation.
+Moreover, both inside the Iron Triangle as well as in the relocation camps, to which the inhabitants of Bến Súc were deported, measures such as saturation bombing and in particular the deportation of the civilian population caused tremendous resentment.
+Following the operation, the VC thus returned to an area in which local peasants were more hostile of the allies and more supportive of the VC than they had been prior to the occupation.